How & When to Use Canonical Tags Properly

 This tells search engines to index only the page specified in the tag and ignore the duplicate.
 It also tells search engines to pass any link juice from the duplicate page to the original page.
 This way, you can keep both versions of the page live, but your SEO doesn’t take a hit.

-The rel=canonical tag is sometimes also called rel-canonical, rel canonical, the canonical tag, or the canonical link element.
+Canonical tags are sometimes also called rel-canonical, rel canonical, rel=canonical, or the canonical link element.

 When Should You Use Rel=Canonical Tag?